 As a part-time faculty member at Dalhousie Law School, MacDonell taught courses in Civil Trial Practice (2001) and Commercial Law (2002), and also lectured in Insurance Law and Constitutional Law.
 He guest-lectured at the University of Ottawa on the topic of negotiating practice and tactics.
 He is a former Chair of the Construction Law Section of the Canadian Bar Association’s Nova Scotia Branch (2001-2003).

 From 2000-2004, MacDonell was a member of the Board of Directors of Phoenix Youth Programs, a non-profit, voluntary agency providing care and services to at-risk and homeless youth, and from 2004-2006 was a trustee of the Phoenix Youth Programs Charitable Foundation.
 MacDonell has been commended by the Nova Scotia Court of Appeal for providing legal services on a pro bono basis.
-In July 2014 he became a member of the St. John Ambulance Federal District Council Board.
+He is Chair of the St. John Ambulance Federal District Council Board.

 MacDonell has been involved in the democratic process politics for over three decades, serving in many roles including President of the Progressive Conservative Party of Nova Scotia.
 In 2003, he was one of 12 original petitioners to establish the Conservative Party of Canada, serving as a member of its first governing body and as Chair of its Arbitration Committee.
 In 2014, he accompanied former NDP Premier Darrell Dexter and former Liberal Cabinet Minister Ken Dryden to Tunisia, as a member of the National Democratic Institute’s Presidential election observation mission.